 Goals

 The purpose is to provide a reliable, efficient, flexible cryptographic low-level layer as the basis for the development of the two higher cryptographic layers, and for direct use.
-We aim to provide a rich layer and therefore provide multiple implementations of some functionality, when more than one good existing implementation is available.
+We aim to provide a rich layer and therefore provide multiple implementations of the functionality of this layer, when more than one good existing implementation is available.
 The first layer provides the user ability to choose which source of a specific cryptographic function to use in run time, e.g. the version provided by Bouncy Castle, Crypto++ and so on.
 Wherever needed, we will add our own implementation.
 However, when good implementations of lower level primitives already exist, our preference is to not implement from scratch.

 Definitions Acronyms and Abbreviations